 Regulars recommend the filet mignon.

-The space is extremely small and can get crowded during after-work hours, when the white-collared comes for a pint or a glass of vino with colleagues.
+The space is extremely small and can get crowded during after-work hours, when the white-collared come for a pint or a glass of wine with colleagues.

 Café Zoe is a bar and restaurant that attracts Mumbai's A-listers.